organisciak/dissertation/document/3_apriori.md

 In the first of two research chapters, the proposed dissertation will investigate how the design of crowdsourcing tasks for collecting useful metadata for information retrieval metadata affects the quality of the content.

 In a controlled set up, crowdsourcing in information retrieval usually follows a typical design: a task, description, and a set of one or more documents that are reacted to.
-This type of design is common for creating custom evaluation datasets through relevance judgments [@alonso_crowdsourcing_2008], but has been used for encoding and verifying indexing information [<!--TODO1 cite twitter, others -->].
+This type of design is common for creating custom evaluation datasets through relevance judgments [@alonso_crowdsourcing_2008], but has been used for encoding and verifying indexing information [e.g. @chen_improving_2013].
 <!-- Removed: Some exceptions to this approach have been attempted with success[].-->

 Evidence suggests that the design of a data collection interface affects the quality and distribution of user contributions[@alonso_crowdsourcing_2008; @organisciak_evaluating_2012; @howe_crowdsourcing_2008; @organisciak_incidental_2013].